danielstebbings/STRATHcube-Downlink-2425/Admin/Final Report/Typst Source/lit_review.typ

   )
 )

-//todo: reference FMCOMMS
 As the TOTEM SDR could not be purchased in time for the project, implementation was targeted towards development boards.
-The Digilent Zedboard is a Zynq 7020 development board with much less external RAM than the TOTEM, however it has the same FPGA resources.
-The Zedboard also includes an FPC connector, allowing the connection of high speed peripherals.
-This can be used to connect an FMCOMMS development board from Analog Devices, one of which is available for the AD9364 used in the TOTEM.
-As the control interfaces are the same, another FMCOMMS board from the AD936x family can be used for functional testing without changing the design.
+The Digilent Zedboard is a Zynq 7020 development board with much less external #acr("RAM") than the TOTEM, however it has the same FPGA resources.
+The Zedboard also includes a #acr("FMC")connector, allowing the connection of high speed peripherals. @noauthor_zedboard_nodate This can be used to connect an FMCOMMS development board from Analog Devices, one of which is available for the AD9364 used in the TOTEM.
+As the control interfaces are the same, another FMCOMMS board from the AD936x family can be used for functional testing without changing the design. @noauthor_ad-fmcomms4-ebz_nodate @noauthor_ad-fmcomms1-ebz_nodate

-//TODO: FMCOMMS4 reference
-//TODO: Zedboard reference digilent website
 #subpar.grid(
   columns: (1fr,1fr),
   caption: [Development Boards],